A short note on dynamics and degrees of freedom in $2d$ classical gravity: Dynamics of unitary matter

 where the sum over the index $i$ is implicit and some of the $X_i$ may not appear in the potential.
-This potential does not contain any constant term which would just correspond to a shift of the cosmological constant.
-The equations of motion for the metric and the matter are
+This potential does not contain any constant term, which would just correspond to a shift of the cosmological constant, and it also does not contain the metric.
+The equations of motion for the metric and the scalar fields are

 where $\lap$ is the curved space Laplacian for the metric $g$